 In chess, there is a big difference between learning where the pieces go and being able to play a real game with a chance of winning – the same is true for security.
 You can map a control to each requirement of a particular framework to claim compliance and you can implement many ‘best in class’ controls, but if you don’t understand how they work together you will be left with two questions: what league are we playing in and can we afford to lose?

-In the next post, I will cover some ideas around game play, mental aspects, and the fundamental concepts in chess around time, space, material and structure and how all of these play in the security space.
+, I will cover some ideas around game play, mental aspects, and the fundamental concepts in chess around time, space, material and structure and how all of these play in the security space.

 Read part 2 here.